topology-gg/projectile-app/README.md

-# react-native-practice
+# Projectile app

-Just practicing with React Native :)
+A react-native app for https://github.com/whatthedev-eth/projectile-path

+work in progress :)